google-site-verification: google97197d2cda59094f.html ;

 • A walk down Las Ramblas is almost a rite of passage for tourists in Barcelona.
 Another good walk is along the beachfront on the boardwalk to Diagonal Mar.
 Don't miss the Mercado de la Boqueria the iconic local market that has been going for 200 years.
 Have a day at the local beaches.

-1. Stay at or near Cuatro Naciones ** - on La Rambla in the Gothic Quarter.
+1. Stay at or near Roma Reial * - near La Rambla in the Gothic Quarter.
+24 hour desk, breakfast included.

 Valencia - 3N - TOURS

-1. Stay at or near Cosmo Hotel Boutique *** - in the old town near the market, cafes, restaurants and bars.
+1. Stay at or near L'Esplai Valencia - in the old town near the market, cafes, restaurants and bars.
 A 10 minute walk from the nightlife area of Barrio El Carmen and a mile from the train station.

 Granada - 3N - TOURS